Dear reader of ADxS.org, please excuse the disruption.

 • Nicotine can make you tired instead of activating you

-One sufferer tells us that a bedtime ritual is two cigarettes or a cigarillo: afterwards he has 20 to 30 minutes during which he is very tired due to the nicotine and can fall asleep easily
+One person with ADHD tells us that a bedtime ritual is two cigarettes or a cigarillo: afterwards he has 20 to 30 minutes during which he is very tired due to the nicotine and can fall asleep well

-• A small dose of stimulants (1/3 to 1/2 of a single dose taken during the day) helps many ADHD sufferers to fall asleep against their racing thoughts
+• A small dose of stimulants (1/3 to 1/2 of a single dose taken during the day) helps many people with ADHD to fall asleep against the racing thoughts

 10. Cross-effects of ADHD medication

-With ADH)S drugs (especially tricyclic antidepressants, MAO inhibitors and drugs that address the alpha-2-adrenoceptor), cross-effects are unfortunately common and must be taken into account.
+With ADHD)S drugs (especially tricyclic antidepressants, MAO inhibitors and drugs that address the alpha-2-adrenoceptor), cross-effects are unfortunately common and must be taken into account.

 One cross-effect of stimulants that receives far too little attention concerns caffeine.
-Around half of all those affected suffer cross-effects when taking stimulants with caffeine, which can feel like a stimulant overdose or like significant stimulant side effects, even if caffeine alone was previously tolerated without any problems.
+Around half of all people with ADHD suffer cross-effects when taking stimulants with caffeine, which can feel like a stimulant overdose or like significant stimulant side effects, even if caffeine alone was previously tolerated without any problems.
 Therefore, when dosing stimulants, caffeine should be consistently avoided.
 Once dosing has been completed, caffeine is less dangerous, even if the cross-effects are the same, because the cross-effects can then be easily attributed to caffeine.
-Those affected who report that they “cannot tolerate” stimulants and have not consistently omitted caffeine during dosing should consider a new - slow - dosing without caffeine.
+People with ADHD who report that they “cannot tolerate” stimulants and have not consistently omitted caffeine during dosing should consider a new - slow - dosing without caffeine.

 A fairly comprehensive description of the cross-effects of ADHD medications and precautionary measures when prescribing and taking the respective preparations can be found in Steinhausen et al.74